a close look of fermented beetroot and cauliflower

 What Is Wild Fermentation?

 Wild fermentation relies on the naturally occurring lactic acid bacteria present on vegetables.
-When placed in the right salt brine (2–3%), these beneficial microbes convert natural sugars into lactic acid—a natural preservative that lowers pH and creates a safe, probiotic-rich environment.
+When placed in the right salt brine (2–3%), these beneficial microbes convert natural sugars into lactic acid, a natural preservative that lowers pH and creates a safe, probiotic-rich environment.

 Unlike vinegar pickling, lacto-fermented vegetables like this produce:

-• live probiotics • increased bioavailability of micronutrients • improved flavour complexity • enhanced digestibility
+• increased bioavailability of micronutrients

-This is why traditional Bulgarian fermented vegetables—from sauerkraut to mixed jars—played such an important role in winter nutrition.
+This is why traditional Bulgarian fermented vegetables, from sauerkraut to mixed jars, played such an important role in winter nutrition.
 Learn more about Fermentation in this article.
+Gather the ingredients for this fermented beetroot cauliflower recipe to start your fermentation journey today!

 Fermented Beeroot, Cauliflower Recipe Ingredients: